 How to Use a Ninja Foodi

-When I first took the Foodi out of the box, I was perplexed.
+When I first took the Foodi out of the box (Ninja sent us one to try out), I was perplexed.
 This thing is huge compared to my 3-quart Instant Pot Duo Mini, and comes with a few parts and accessories I’m not used to.
 In addition to bare-bones accessories like a removable cooking pot and a rack (this one is reversible!), the Foodi includes a crisping basket and detachable diffuser as well as an entirely different lid.
 Separate accessories available for purchase include a layered insert, a multi-purpose pan, a roasting rack insert, a dehydrating rack, a loaf pan, and a crisper pan.
 There are also all kinds of bundled accessory packages available from other brands online.

 Since the Foodi touts two very different functions, it has two lids: one for pressure cooking, and one for crisping.
 Do not try to screw the pressure lid on top of the crisping lid, because that will leave scuff marks.
 It also won’t work.
 The crisper lid is permanently attached to the Foodi via a hinge on the side.
 So when you want to use the Foodi’s pressure-cooking capabilities, you flip the crisper lid up.
 Then, you screw the pressure lid on like you’d do with an Instant Pot (clockwise to lock and counterclockwise to unlock), just with this other lid looming over you.
 It all sounds a little counterintuitive, but the lids are arranged this way so once you’re ready to start crisping your food, all you have to do is flip it down and go.

 The crisper lid is designed for use during the Air Crisp, Bake/Roast, Broil, and Dehydrate functions.
 When you’re using the crisper, you can flip that lid up whenever you like and the Foodi will automatically pause the cooking process so you can check on your food.